Dreaming381/Latios-Framework-Documentation/Transforms/README.md

 ### Chunk Efficiency

 QVVS Transform systems try to be as efficient as possible when it comes to chunk storage.
 Dynamic buffers are stored outside the chunk.
-Entities that purely copy their parent world transform replace their local transform component with a tag component.
-And entities without parents or children can function with a single world transform component as small as 48 bytes that is sufficient for physics and rendering.
+The `WorldTransform` component is only 48 bytes, and is sufficient for solo entities for physics and rendering.
+Root entities with children will typically use 64 bytes (80 in the worst-case).
+And child entities only require 60 bytes total.
+This all contrasts to Unity Transforms which use 64 bytes for `LocalToWorld` plus 32 bytes for `LocalTransform`.

 ### Deterministic and High Performance